derysudrajat/Translate/README.md

 ```

 ## Contribution
-if you wonder how can i contribute this project, you can clone and contribute Ngapak Language
+if you wonder how can I contribute to this project, you can clone and contribute Ngapak Language
 by fill up our vocabulary called `datalang.csv` on `test` package or

 ### Data Ngapak - Indonesia Language